asika32764/vite-plugin-vue-component-override/README.md

 });
 ```

-## Usage: Overriding components in the consuming app
+## Usage: Overriding components in the App

-The consuming app must install the package as well, but no configuration is required; you can import and use it directly.
+The consuming app must install the package as well, but no configuration is required; you can import and use it
+directly.

 ```bash
 npm install vite-plugin-vue-component-override --save-dev